sandeep-s369/ecommerce_website_1/README.md

 # ecommerce_website_1
-Basic Products Catalogue Ecommerce Website using Angular and Spring Boot
+Basic Products Catalogue Ecommerce Website using Angular and Spring Boot.

 The above Application is a basic Ecommerce Products Catalogue Application using Angular in the Front End, Spring Boot in the Back End and MySQL for the database.

-In the Angular Application I have created different components and sevices home Component accessible for both user and admin header Component footer Component admin-login Component add-review Component admin Component login Component loginsuccess Component product-list Component registration Component search-product Component show-reviews Component update-review Component
+In the Angular Application I have created different components and sevices. home Component accessible for both user and admin. header Component. footer Component. admin-login Component. add-review Component. admin Component. login Component. loginsuccess Component. product-list Component. registration Component. search-product Component. show-reviews Component. update-review Component.

-The New User able to register by proving proper Email and password to the website Existing users able to login into the website, search the products, able to see the average review of the products and give reviews to the existing products.
+The New User able to register by proving proper Email and password to the website.
+Existing users able to login into the website, search the products, able to see the average review of the products and give reviews to the existing products.
 The admin having a seperate user interface where he can able to aprrove or disapprove the reviews of the products.